noxworld-dev/NoxApiDocs/README.md

 Draft version of the modding API docs for OpenNox.

-The entire API is split into four major namespaces, which can be requested by the mods in runtime.
+The entire API is split into five major namespaces, which can be requested by the mods in runtime.
 You can also execute Lua commands via Nox console at any time by simply typing `$ command`.

 ### Client